-As a mentor, the majority of your time before your program launches will be spent in the Lesson Editor.
+As a creator, the majority of your time before your program launches will be spent in the Lesson Editor.
 Here you can create and edit lessons for all of your courses.
 You can drag and drop lessons in the left side outline to reorder them.
-When you choose to view your lesson by either clicking the view link at the bottom, or the lesson title in the top breadcrumb, what you see will be exactly what your student sees.
+When you choose to view your lesson by either clicking the view link at the bottom or the lesson title in the top breadcrumb, what you see will be exactly what your student sees.
 When you first create a lesson it will be in draft mode.
-Remember to select publish and update your lesson to make it live.
+Remember to select " Save" and "Publish" your lesson to make it live.
 Students can only see lessons and courses that you have published.

 At the top of the edit interface you can adjust the lesson title, author display (if you have added additional admins - see Author Help), and learning objective (summary appearing at the top of your Lesson and on Course detail pages).